One way that many experts suggest investing is through real estate. It is a way to diversify your investments.

 There are many crowdfunding real estate investing companies.
 Many allow you to invest in real estate for as little as $500 or $1000.
-However, there’s one crowdfunding real estate investing site that lets you get started for less.
+This Rich Uncles review will tell you about one of these real estate investing opportunities.

 What is Rich Uncles?

 Rich Uncles is a crowdfunding real estate company that started in 2012.
 Chairman “Uncle” Ray Wirta wanted to create a way for nearly anyone to invest in real estate.

 Wirta is a board member and former chairman of CBRE, the world’s largest commercial real estate services and investment firm.
 This means he has a lot of experience in commercial real estate.
 Rich Uncles co-founder Harold Hofer also has over 30 years of experience in real estate.

 They’ve created Rich Uncles for the purpose of selling shares in REITs (Real Estate Investment Trusts).
 By selling shares in REITs, the Rich Uncles founders can help many more people invest in commercial real estate or in residential student housing.